ajfisher/datatium/slides.md

 ---

-### Designing a contextually responsive experience.
+### Designing a contextually responsive experience

+// sms

 Notes:
 Remember this?
 The SMS I got from Vodafone.
 If you were looking closely you